 Reserve your next saltwater fly fishing adventure today with Captain Brian Jill and fish the crystal clear waters of Tampa Bay and the Gulf Coast of Florida.
-Great fly fishing in Tampa Bay on the shallow water flats and beaches for Redfish, Snook, Tarpon, and more are only minutes away from Tampa International Airport and St. Pete/Clearwater Airport.
+Great fly fishing in Tampa Bay on the shallow water flats and beaches for Redfish, Snook, Tarpon, and more are a short distance away from Tampa International Airport and St. Pete/Clearwater Airport.
 From beginner to advanced, all skill levels are welcome and casting lessons are included in your trip.
-Group Charters are welcomed and can be arranged with additional guides.
-You can reach out to get more info about accommodations and locations to stay.
-Areas Serviced include Clearwater, Dunedin, Tarpon Springs, Bradenton, Homosassa, Safety Harbor, Tampa, and St Petersburg.

 The Tampa Bay Area has some of the most expansive, bright sandy flats around.
-Spring through Summer is the prime time to fly fish for big migratory Tarpon.
+Spring through Summer is the best time to fly fish for big migratory Tarpon.
 Resident Tarpon are available nearly year round in Tampa Bay making this a truly unique fishery that many people overlook.
 Book your trip now as spots fill up quickly during the season.
 This is one of the pinnacles of fishing, hooking a Silver King on Fly!

 Redfish can be caught year round in Tampa Bay, although I prefer to fish for them in the cooler months.
 Florida winters remains fairly mild throughout the season with the occasional cold front.
 In between these fronts we can have bright sunny days that are perfect for sight fishing Redfish on our flats.
-During the winter it is usual to see large schools of Redfish swimming across shallow water devouring crabs, shrimp, and baitfish.
+During primetime it is usual to see large schools of Redfish swimming across shallow water devouring crabs, shrimp, and baitfish.